How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 Think about it: most people outside the digital marketing realm probably won’t understand a term like "lead nurturing".
 But would you trust a marketing vendor who doesn’t use that term when talking about the importance of automated messages to convert prospects to customers?

 Of course, the writer shouldn’t go overboard.
-Selective use of jargon communicates credibility and expertise, but if your audience isn’t very knowledgeable about the topic at hand (or you’re looking to make the expertise more approachable), it can come across as pretentious and difficult to read.
+Selective use of jargon communicates credibility and expertise, but if your audience isn't very knowledgeable about the topic at hand (or you're looking to make the expertise more approachable), too much industry jargon can be difficult to read or feel pretentious.

 A freelancer’s use of jargon, as it relates to your audience, can tell you quite a bit about his or her fit for your writing needs.